Fort Lauderdale, Florida

 At this Calvary service however you are not participant but audience.
 There was only one moment in fact when the congregants were brought in to the service: after applauding the choir, the choir in turn applauded the congregation.
 That was cute but it’s not enough.
 Despite the traditional values espoused by the preacher, this is all thoroughly modern, too modern.
 And to repeat, it’s not because they pepper their sermons with references to celebrities and television shows, but because the congregation is there to be entertained and engaged rather than preventing existence from winking out.

 Perhaps that’s just Christianity however rather than Judaism; most Christian religious services have always been about engaging rather than enpriesting the people.

 That said, being “churched” also implies being “Godded”, if you’ll forgive the phrase, meaning that one engages in discourse with Thou, rather than the dismal tendency of the unaided (or unchurched) to engage in discourse with I alone.
 No less wise a philosopher than Socrates himself championed the companionship of a God.
 So even if the services do not seem to me to actually be religious services, they nonetheless contribute greatly to that great civilizing switch of adding the second person to the grammar of one’s internal thoughts.

 Why is it civilizing to think in terms of Thou as well as I?
 I have my ideas, but I think it’s now time to return to Martin Buber’s I and Thou, which my stepfather Stuart gave me when I was a teen, and which I could not understand at the time.

 Tonight after work, I fly Jetblue again to New York for a few days.
-It’s quietly satisfying to once again be accruing frequent flyer miles, even if the pace is much slower than during Amdocs days.
+It’s satisfying to once again be accruing frequent flyer miles, even if the pace is much slower than during my corporate times at Amdocs.
 This time it’s doing work I enjoy, and it’s still getting me to random destinations.
+Hallelujah!